DomNidy/saint_sim/README.md

 ### A Modular Monolithic Monorepo

-The project is structured in such a way that each app in `/app` can be deployed independently as a micro-service, or the entire application can be deployed as a monolith.
+The project is structured in such a way that each app in `/apps` can be deployed independently as a micro-service, or the entire application can be deployed as a monolith.
 I made this decision because I want to be able to independently scale the `/apps/simulation_worker`, as this task (WoW character simulations) is fairly computationally intensive, and would benefit from the ability to spin up multiple servers to perform sims (if needed).

-If I just wanted to scale the simulation worker independently, I wouln't need `/apps/api`, but I decided to introduce this API instead of sending the simulation requets from `/apps/discord_bot` directly to the rabbitmq broker, as this would make it easier to allow multiple frontends to call the API.
+If I just wanted to scale the simulation worker independently, I wouldn't need `/apps/api`, but I decided to introduce this API instead of sending the simulation requets from `/apps/discord_bot` directly to the rabbitmq broker as this would allow multiple frontends to call the API.
 With this approach, if you wanted to create a web frontend that performs sims, you need only hit `/apps/api`.

 We use [Go Workspaces](https://go.dev/doc/tutorial/workspaces) to allow us to include packages from different go modules in this repository.